richard-to/richard-to.github.io/programming/_posts/2019-07-06-too-many-cooks-part-1.md

 Tiled expects each tile in the Sprite sheet to fit in consistent dimensions.
 So if I specify the dimensions of my tiles to be 32x32, then Tiled will divide all the tiles that way.
 Texture Packer does this perfectly.
 Just make sure to only include tiles that are the same size.

 The dimensions of my tiles are 128x128, however this caused overlap in Tiled.
 I had to use 130x130 for the slicing to work correctly.
-I was not able to figure the cause of this problem.
+I was not able to figure out the cause of this problem.

 ### Make sure to embed the tilemap metadata

-Tiled creates a `.tsx` file for the tilemaps metadata.
+Tiled creates a `.tsx` file for the tilemap's metadata.
 This includes the properties of a tile and things such as collision points.

 Phaser 3 does not support this, so you will need to configure Tiled to embed the tilemap metadata into the exported JSON data rather than referencing the `.tsx` file.